What is Sterilization ? 9 Types and Methods in Microbiology

 Flaming

 As the name indicates, the metallic objects to be sterilized are exposed to direct flame.
-The metallic devices like the needle, scalpels, scissors are kept in the flame for a few minutes.
-The fire burns the microbes and other dust on the instrument directly.
+The metallic devices like the needles, scalpels, and scissors are kept in the flame for a few minutes.
+The fire directly burns the microbes and other dust on the instrument.

 Incineration